How to Build Your First Niche Website

 The problem with both of these strategies is that neither person does anything.
 They talk about it for years while their youth is sucked away by a cubicle.

 Think of your first site as a practice website where you can make all your newbie mistakes so that your next site is even better.

 This is going to be similar to Niche Selection.
 For your first website, don’t overthink it.
 Pick something you’re interested in or make it a personal blog.
 Domain Names are cheap investments, only $9.48/year so if you think of a better one later on, you can always change it.

 All websites need to be “hosted” by someone.
 This basically just means that they are on a server somewhere so that they can be connected to the internet.

-Cloudways is much faster than Godaddy (Host Gator, Bluehost, etc.), has a Free SSL Certificate and also has a Free 7 day trial.
+Cloudways is much faster than Godaddy (Host Gator, Bluehost, etc.), has a Free SSL Certificate and also has a Free 3 day trial (no credit card required).

 Step 4: Install WordPress